Common house gecko: Habitat and diet

 The common house gecko is by no means a misnomer, displaying a clear preference for urban environments.
 The synanthropic gecko displays a tendency to hunt for insects in close proximity to urban lights.
 They have been found in bushland, but the current evidence seems to suggest they have a preference for urban environments, with their distribution being mostly defined by areas within or in close proximity to city bounds.

 The common house gecko appears to prefer areas in the light which are proximal to cracks, or places to escape.
 Geckos without an immediate opportunity to escape potential danger display behavioural modifications to compensate for this fact, emerging later in the night and retreating earlier in the morning.
 Without access to the urban landscape, they appear to prefer habitat which is composed of comparatively dense forest or eucalypt woodland which is proximal to closed forest.

 The selection of primarily urban habitats makes available the preferred foods of the common house gecko.
 The bulk of the diet of the gecko is made up of invertebrates, primarily hunted around urban structures.
 Primary invertebrate food sources include cockroaches, termites, some bees and wasps, butterflies, moths, flies, spiders, and several beetle groupings.
+It also feeds on molluscs and smaller geckos.
 There is limited evidence that cannibalism can occur in laboratory conditions, but this is yet to be observed in the wild.